Bangladesh to Import 0.5% Bunker Fuel

 Tuesday June 30, 2020

 Freighter on River Padma, Bangladesh.
-Image credit/S&B.
+Image Credit: Ship & Bunker

 Bangladesh is to import 0.5% sulfur marine fuel from July.